 Last year, for example, Medical News Today reported on a study suggesting that expectant mothers who consume a high-fat diet can increase their children’s risk — and even their grandchildren’s risk — of developing breast cancer.

 “Increasingly, evidence suggests that exposure to maternal obesity creates an inflammatory environment in utero,” says Jonscher.
 “This leads to long-lasting postnatal disruptions of the offspring’s innate immune system and gut bacterial health, which may increase the risk for development of fatty liver disease.”

 In a previous mouse study, the researchers found that PQQ supplementation in obese, pregnant mice prevented mild fat accumulation in the liver of offspring.

 PQQ is a compound present in plant-based foods — including kiwi, green peppers, celery, parsley, and papaya — and human breast milk.
 PQQ is an antioxidant.
-This means it can help to protect our body against free radicals, which are uncharged molecules that can damage DNA and other cellular components.
+This means it can help to protect our body against

 For this latest study, Jonscher and colleagues set out to determine whether maternal PQQ supplementation might help to prevent the development of NAFLD in offspring.

 To reach their findings, the researchers fed pregnant mice a high-fat, Western-style diet and monitored the health of their offspring.

 The team found that the weight of these offspring was around 56 percent higher than offspring born to mice fed a control diet.

 Mice born to mothers who had been fed the high-fat diet also demonstrated changes in gut bacteria that were associated with the development of non-alcoholic steatohepatitis (NASH) – a form of NAFLD in which fat buildup in the liver is accompanied by inflammation.